marialyk77/Global_Unicorn_Landscape/README.md

 - Artificial Intelligence stands out for high average valuation and the fastest YoY growth.

-- FTV (Funding-to-Valuation) highlights Travel as an exceptionally efficient sector, creating high valuation from minimal funding.
+- Industries like Cybersecurity and Data Analytics attract a high number of investors per unicorn, signaling increased stakeholder interest.

 ###  Global Hubs

-- North America dominates in total valuation and unicorn count.
+- North America leads in total unicorn valuation and count, driven by major markets like the United States.

-- Oceania shows exceptional average valuation and ROI, driven by highly efficient cities.
+- Oceania stands out for capital efficiency, generating $22.99 in valuation per $1 of funding.

-- San Francisco leads globally in both valuation and unicorn density.
+- San Francisco remains the dominant city hub globally in both valuation and unicorn density.

 ## Methodology